-Combining his passions has long been on Whittaker’s thoughts.
-Approximately 8 years after, he started to toss around the idea of an occasion that brought music and the outside together; Whittaker and Emily Burt, co-proprietor and founding father of Republic Brewing, have launched Get Out Fest.
+Combining his passions has long been on Whittaker’s mind.
+Approximately eight years later, he started to toss around the idea of an occasion that brought music and the outside together; Whittaker and Emily Burt, co-proprietor and founding father of Republic Brewing, have launched Get Out Fest.

-“The idea is there’s all this stunning wealth of public land here, and it’s yours as much as it’s miles mine,” Whittaker, who changed into in Spokane in advance this year to display screen the movie “Return to Mount Kennedy,” stated.
+“The idea is there’s all this stunning wealth of public land here, and it’s yours as much as it’s miles mine,” Whittaker, who changed into Spokane in advance to display screen the movie “Return to Mount Kennedy,” stated.

-Get Out Fest, via Sunday on the Ferry County Fairgrounds, capabilities a bit something for all of us.
+Get Out Fest, which takes place Sunday at the Ferry County Fairgrounds, offers something for everyone.

 Those seeking to hit the paths (the Ferry County Rail Trail and Golden Tiger Pathway, particularly) can register for the formally timed 1/2 marathon or 5K.
 Both runs begin and finish at the fairgrounds, and routes encompass resource stations with water and snacks.